Concepts and terminology

 Application

-A collection of files, folders, .spec files, etc; designed for the end user.
+A collection of files, folders, .spec files, etc; designed by the end user.

 Like the project, the application needs a name as well.
 It also needs a slug, which will become the ID of the application.